fmathiou/Replay-SLDA/README.md

 - Torchvision=0.9.1
 - NumPy=1.22.4
 ## Usage
-Set up relevent parameters in main.py and run the file.
-Different training algorithms can be selected from training.py file.
+Set up relevent parameters in `main.py` and run the file.
+Different training algorithms can be selected from `training.py file`.
 Examples on how to use each training algorithm are shown below:

 To use rehearsal training, simply create a ResNet-18 model using the resNet18_model function and pass it as an argument to the training algorithm.
 The code has been implemented with a ResNet-18 CNN but different architectures could be used as well.
 ```